Change to view Australian and NZ students' course information. You are viewing international students' course information.

 QUT's four-year law degree will provide you with the knowledge and confidence you need to apply the law in an array of careers.
 Through your study you will understand key areas of law and develop a broad range of skills and values in areas such as legal research, problem solving, and oral and written communication.
 Our course will also help you understand and promote the ethical standards of the legal profession and to appreciate international and Indigenous perspectives.

-You will also choose elective units that align with your career interests.
-The law course provides many opportunities for study in elective areas.
 Although many of our graduates become practising lawyers, we recognise that a law degree may also provide the foundation for a career in government, a community organisation or business.

 We offer elective study relevant to the following career paths: